bonadocs/docs/docs/guides/Playground/Contracts/Action.md

   wealthySigner
 );
 ```
-Once we initiate the `sablier` contract, we can now use it to query it's methods.
+Once we initiate the `sablier` contract, we can now use it to query methods.
 Below, we use it to query the `createWithDurations` method.
 ```js
 try {
   const streamTx = await sablier.createWithDurations([